 We prioritized ease of access to needed information for those attending this event.
 A multimedia filled homepage let users land in an engaging place where they could find contextual and shareable information.
 This included timely articles, a featured art series, and tweetable quotes to help build connection before the event date.
 An easily navigable menu provided users with the ability to further their understanding of the goals of this summit, find sponsors, and find information on past events.

-Simultaneous with our website build out, we developed an in-depth communications plan in order to build, and maintain, a sense of community– even after the kickoff event was over.
+Simultaneous with our website build out, we developed an in-depth communications plan in order to build and maintain a sense of community – even after the kickoff event was over.

 Prioritizing engagement was key in developing a successful plan.
-The result was an in-depth social media toolkit filled with handles, hashtags, an asset library, drafted posts for various social channels, and a posting schedule.
+The result was a social media toolkit filled with handles, hashtags, an asset library, drafted posts for various social channels, and a posting schedule.
 This allowed attendees to easily find content related to this event and to keep communication going post-event.

 If you build it, they won’t come.